 Using a quote to open or close a presentation is a great way to engage your audience.
 They are memorable, inspiring, and can illustrate the entire concept of your presentation in a few words.
 We have resources you can use to create an empowering presentation with quotes.

 Ethos3 is a believer in the power of stories.
 Personal experiences can be instruments in making an impact on your audience.
 But drawing inspiration from historical events can have the same impact.
 One great example of this is in Steven Spielberg’s Jaws.
 Robert Shaw’s Quint gives a chilling speech about the bombing of the USS Indianapolis.
-While his speech is dramatic and exaggerated, the majority of the details are accurate.
+While his speech is dramatic, the majority of the details are accurate.

 One major issue that you will want to avoid with intertextuality is plagiarism.
 Make it clear to your audience that you are using work that was created by someone else.
 Failure to do so can result in legal action and an embarrassing moment.